xamarin/xamarin-macios/docs/website/mtouch-errors.md

 Sometimes it's possible to work around this by disabling incremental builds in the project's iOS Build option (but it's still a bug, so please report it anyways).

 ### <a name="MT3002"/>MT3002 AOT restriction: Method '*' must be static since it is decorated with [MonoPInvokeCallback].
+See [https://developer.xamarin.com/guides/ios/advanced_topics/limitations/#Reverse_Callbacks](https://developer.xamarin.com/guides/ios/advanced_topics/limitations/#Reverse_Callbacks)

-See http://ios.xamarin.com/Documentation/Limitations#Reverse_Callbacks # this error message comes from the AOT compiler
+This error message comes from the AOT compiler.